adamharrison/liquid-cpp/README.md

 In development.
 Currently a bit all over the place.

+### Quick Start

+#### C++

+The C++ library, which is built with the normal Makefile can be linked in as a static library.
+Will eventually be available as a header-only library.

+    #include <cstdio>
+    #include "liquid.h"

+    using namespace Liquid;

+    int(int argc, char* argv[]) {
+        Context context;
+        Parser parser(context);
+        StandardDialect::implement(context);
+        context.registerType<CPPVariableNode>();

+        const char exampleFile[] = "{% if a > 1 %}123423{% else %}sdfjkshdfjkhsdf{% endif %}";
+        // Throws an exception if there's a parsing error.
+        Node ast = parser.parseFile(exampleFile, sizeof(exampleFile)-1);
+        Renderer renderer(context);

+        CPPVariable store;
+        store["a"] = 10;

+        std::string result = result = renderer.render(ast, store);
+        fprintf(stdout, "%s\n", result.data());
+        return 0;
+    }

+#### C

+The C library, which is built with the normal Makefile can be linked in as a static library.

+    #include <stdio.h>

+    int(int argc, char* argv[]) {
+        // The liquid context represents all registered tags, operators, filters, and a way to resolve variables.
+        LiquidContext context = liquidCreateContext(LIQUID_SETTINGS_DEFAULT);

+        // Very few of the bits of liquid are part of the 'core'; instead, they are implemented as dialects.
+In order to
+        // stick in most of the default bits of Liquid, you can ask the context to implement the standard dialect, but this
+        // is not necessary.
+The only default tag available is {% raw %}, as this is less a tag, and more a lexing hint.
+No
+        // filters, or operators, other than the unary - operator, are available by default; they are are all part of the liquid standard dialect. liquidImplementStandardDialect(context);
+        // In addition, dialects can be layered.
+Implementing one dialects does not forgo implementating another; and dialects
+        // can override one another; whichever dialect was applied last will apply its proper tags, operators, and filters.
+        // Currently, there is no way to deregsiter a tag, operator, or filter once registered.

+        // If no LiquidVariableResolver is specified; an internal default is used that won't read anything you pass in, but will funciton for {% assign %}, {% capture %} and other tags.
+        LiquidVariableResolver resolver = {
+            ...
+        };
+        liquidRegisterVariableResolver(resolver);

+        const char exampleFile[] = "{% if a > 1 %}123423{% else %}sdfjkshdfjkhsdf{% endif %}";
+        LiquidTemplate tmpl = liquidCreateTemplate(context, exampleFile, sizeof(exampleFile)-1);
+        if (liquidGetError()) {
+            fprintf(stderr, "Error parsing template: %s", liquidGetError());
+            exit(-1);
+        }
+        // This object should be thread-local.
+        LiquidRenderer renderer = liquidCreateRenderer(context);
+        // Use something that works with your language here; as resolved by the LiquidVariableResolver above. void* variableStore = NULL;
+        LiquidTemplateRender result = liquidRenderTemplate(renderer, variableStore, tmpl);
+        fprintf(stdout, "%s\n", liquidTemplateRenderGetBuffer(result));

+        // All resources, unless otherwise specified, must be free explicitly. liquidFreeTemplateRender(result);
+        liquidFreeRenderer(renderer);
+        liquidFreeTemplate(tmpl);
+        liquidFreeContext(context);

+        return 0;
+    }

+#### Ruby

+There're two ways to get the ruby library working;

+    require 'liquid-c'
+    context = LiquidC.new()
+    renderer = LiquidC::Renderer.new(context)
+    template = LiquidC::Template.new(context, "{% if a %}asdfghj {{ a }}{% endif %}")
+    puts renderer.render({ "a" => 1 }, template)

+Or, alternatively, one can use the "drop in replacement" function, which will register the exact same constructs as the normal liquid library.

+This is generally discouraged, as you lose some useful features of the library; like the ability to have independent liquid contexts with different tags, filters, operators, and settings; and you have thread-safe rendering of shared templates, vs. just shoving everything into a global namespace.
+But, it's of course, up to you.

+    require 'liquid-c'
+    LiquidC::DIR()

+    template = Liquid::Template.parse("{% if a %}asdfghj {{ a }}{% endif %}")
+    puts template.render({ "a" => 1 }, template)

+#### Perl

+Coming Soon!
+Will likely be called `WWW::Shopify::Liquid::XS`.

 ## Features / Roadmap

 This is what I'm aiming for at any rate.